Best Open Source Test Automation Tools:

 OpenTest is a spectacular automation tool for web, Apps, and APIs.

 Testerum is a free and open-source test automation framework that enables users to test Web Applications, REST APIs, initialize & verify databases, and mock 3rd party APIs.
 This framework allows users to create custom integrations.

 Using Testerum you can define acceptance criteria, use them as manual tests or transform them into automated tests.
 This can be done from an easy to use UI where no programming knowledge is required.

 There are many advantages of using Open source testing tools.
 There is no direct cost involved and open source permits customization.
 However, there are certain limitations as well.

-Lack of professional technical support, limited protocols support and script maintenance can be challenging at times.
+Lack of professional technical support, limited protocol support and script maintenance can be challenging at times.